1714 Reasons to Use Uber or Taxify

 Taxify requires that their drivers take out Passenger liability insurance before signing up to drive on the portal.
 Taxify insurance should include comprehensive premiums per vehicle, including Passenger Liability, Personal accident cover and roadside assistance.

-Uber has added new safety features
+3. Uber has added new safety features.

 Uber has undertaken to make catching a ride even safer.
 It has introduced a set of features that should decrease the risks associated with using the App.

-This set of features include:
+The set of features includes:

 – Emergency button;